ReneTirado0607/Ultraviolet-App1234/README.md

 The deployable all-in-one bundle for Ultraviolet, a highly sophisticated proxy used for evading internet censorship or accessing websites in a controlled sandbox using the power of service-workers and more!

 Deployment
-https://github.com/titaniumnetwork-dev/Ultraviolet-App/wiki/Deploy-to-Heroku Run on Replit Deploy on Railway Remix on Glitch
+Deploy to Heroku Run on Replit Deploy on Railway Remix on Glitch Deploy to Koyeb

 If you are deploying to an alternative service or to a server, refer to Deploy via terminal.